openbroadcaster/quick-start/index.md

 1. Locate `Playlist` from sidebar and drag it into the schedule.

-1. Select the date and times they are assigned and the show is set into the schedule.
+1. Enter the date and times parameters and show is set into the schedule.

 1. Save